Q. Do you do short, 15 minute sessions? I'd like to just ask Dr. Peebles one question.

 Q. Do you consider yourself to be "new age?"

 A. This might sound strange, but no, I don't consider myself to be "new age."
 The "new age" movement developed in the latter half of the 20th Century [see http://en.wikipedia.org/wiki/New_Age].
 What I do as a trance medium has been around for centuries.
 I consider myself to be a Christian Mystic, because of my ability as a medium and mystic, and my belief in Jesus Christ, although this would not necessarily be my formal title [see http://en.wikipedia.org/wiki/Christian_mysticism].
-I am not a member of any church or religious organization.
+I am not a member of any religious organization, although I am a registered minister with the Universal Life Church www.ulc.org.
 I personally believe that there are as many perspectives as there are stars in the heavens.
 The perspective that Dr. Peebles shares through me speaks to my heart, and I believe is one of the most all-embracing spiritual perspectives that I have ever heard.
 Dr. Peebles' teachings are founded solely in love, and are about surrendering into the embrace of life, rather than holding any of life at arm's length.
 His teachings echo the truth found in the teachings of Jesus Christ, (who he calls "the greatest medium to ever walk the earth"): "I am in you, you are in Me, and we are as One in God."
 In other words, any separation between any of us (Christian, Buddhist, Atheist, etc.) is an illusion.
 We are here to "discover and dissolve the illusions of separation within self and between life."